Exciting developments at Derwent Bank

 As you can see, there will be building work happening while guests are in the house.
 Our aim is to keep disruption to a minimum so that they enjoy their holiday with us.

-- Reopening: The Orangery will re-open for guest use on 1 March 2019.
-This is just after the re-opening of the house on the 15 February.
-At this stage guests will be able to access the restaurant via the side door just past the office.
+- Reopening: The Orangery will re-open for guest use on 20 June 2019.
+Prior to this date guests will be able to access the restaurant via the side door just past the office.

 We are conscious that we will have guests in the house while the garden rooms and the new houses are being built.
 We have a number of measures in place to prevent disruption, they include:

 - Restricted building time – building work between the hours of Monday to Friday, 8am and 5.30pm and Saturdays from 8am until 1pm.
 Looking at the build programme we believe that most of the noisy garden room work will be completed by 01 June.

 - Health and Safety – some areas of the grounds will be fenced off from team and guests.
 At times this will affect the coach pick up location; this will be managed at a local level by the house team.

 There will be construction traffic using the bottom drive entrance which is located next to the Coach house.
 We will encourage guests and delivery vehicles to use the car park entrance to reduce the any risk or any delay in getting on to site.

 - Dust – we’ve arranged for regular road sweeping to take place to reduce the amount of dust that will be generated.

 - New house build – the build programme for the new houses is out of our control; however they need to follow the building timing detailed above and the build must be completed by August 2020

 As part of the Transfer of Deeds (selling of the land) we have added a number of clauses regarding external building finishing to ensure it is in keeping with the local environment and the finishing does not diminish our guest experience.